 STORY TIME CLASSES

-Weekly classes for little learners from toddling to pre-school (1 - 4 years +), with their parent, grandparent or carer - CURRENTLY AVAILABLE ONLINE.
-Encourage a love of reading from a very early age through sharing stories, learning rhymes and engaging in pre-phonics and phonics activities, often with a link to the story of the week.
+Weekly classes for little learners from babies to pre-school (0 - 4 years +), with their parent, grandparent or carer - CURRENTLY AVAILABLE ONLINE.
+Encourage a love of reading from a very early age through sharing stories, learning rhymes and engaging in pre-phonics and phonics activities, with a link to the story of the week.

 Friday morning classes via Zoom - contact for times and dates.

 We are proud to have worked with Jack and Jack and Jill's Nursery School and Hummingbirds Nursery in Thirsk before lockdown.

 Contact for information on availability for other nurseries.

 Online story times are currently available on Fridays with two classes: Stories for Starters for babies and toddlers, and Little Learners for pre-school children.